Timeline - Kurdish militant group PKK's three-decade war with Turkey

 1978: Abdullah Ocalan, a student at Ankara University, forms PKK as a clandestine Marxist group.

 August 1984: PKK stages first attacks in southeast Turkey, killing two soldiers.
-Fighting escalates in the years ahead, the PKK using bases in northern Iraq as refuge.
+Fighting escalates in the following years, the PKK using bases in northern Iraq as refuge.

 September 1998: Ocalan flees his base in Syria after Ankara threatens Damascus with military action unless it hands him over.
-In the months ahead, Turkish security services track him around Europe.
+In the months after, Turkish security services track him around Europe.

 February 1999: Ocalan seized by Turkish special forces on his way to Nairobi airport.
 He is bundled onto a plane, bound and blindfolded, and flown to Turkey.